 There are certain fishing practices that are illegal surrounding the islands' waters.
 Long-line fishing, catching crawfish and bringing in other fish when they are too small, out of season or in protected areas, are all against the law.

 On land, hunting certain types of birds is also illegal.
 They can only be hunted in season and requite a special license.
 Hunting of any other kind is banned in the Bahamas, as there are numerous protected animals in the area.
 Tourists can and have been arrested for hunting certain endangered animals.

 One of the major draw cards of the Bahamas is diving with sharks.
 There are 2 places which are considered the best spots to get up close and personal with Tiger sharks and Hammerhead sharks.

 Want to dive with Hammerheads?
 Bimini is the place to go.

 The crystal clear waters allow for brilliant photos of these amazing ocean predators as they cruise around gracefully, occasionally having a look at you.
 Bull sharks and Nurse sharks will also come join in on the action.
 The Great Hammerhead sharks arrive in February and then migrate north in April.

-If tiger sharks are also on your list of "things to see while diving" then Tiger Beach, on Grand Bahama is the go to destination.
+If you want to see tiger sharks while diving, Tiger Beach, on Grand Bahama is the best destination.